calebjordan/quantumcaleb/_posts/2015-7-31-fasthenry-manual.md

 fasthenry together.inp -d grids -x trace1
 ```

 The files Grid1 0.mat and Grid1 1.mat are produced in addition to FastHenry's normal output files.
 By default, FastHenry would compute the current distribution for the source voltage placed one trace and then again for the other trace.
 Since the current distribution is nearly identical for both cases, we need only compute one of these cases and thus the -x option is used to specify that only the column of the admittance matrix corresponding to port trace1 is to be computed (see input file).
-Also, since visualization is the goal, together.inp specifies that only a low frequency case, f = 101H z, and a high frequency case, f = 1019H z are to be computed.
+Also, since visualization is the goal, together.inp specifies that only a low frequency case, \\(f = 10^1\\)Hz, and a high frequency case, \\(f = 10^{19}\\)Hz are to be computed.
 In this example, the discretization of the plane is coarse for visualization purposes.

 The current distribution can then be viewed using the following Matlab commands
 to produce Figures 15 and 16.